Article

 The need for speed and agility

 To enable such a seamless experience, banks must transform their operations to react swiftly to customer needs.
 This requires a shift towards operating at the speed and scale of e-commerce giants.
 Banks need to process mortgage applications in real-time, balancing speed with risk management.
 Too much focus on risk can slow down processes, while prioritizing speed can lead to unsustainable delinquency rates.
-This transformation involves adopting core banking solutions that supports real-time processing and decision-making.
+This transformation involves adopting core banking solutions that support real-time processing and decision-making.

 In a dynamic market, the need for speed will only increase.
 Just as Amazon found that a one-second delay in page loading could cost billions in lost sales, banks must recognize that delays in processing can result in lost opportunities and revenue.